Introduction

 4. Under Workloads select Visual C++ build tools

-5. Under Individual componenets select
+5. Under Individual components select

 • C++/CLI support